bioinformatics-ua/imageclef-toolkit/caption/imageclef-aae/README.md

-# Adversarial Auto-Encoders
+# Adversarial Auto-Encoding GANs

-> Implementations of adversarial auto-encoders.
+> Implementations of generative adversarial networks with an auto-encoding process.

 This code reproduces an unsupervised representation learning approach for the ImageCLEF 2018 concept detection challenge.
-It was still designed to support training on an arbitrary set of RGB images.
+It was designed to support training on an arbitrary set of images, and contains three :

+- Flipped-Adversarial Autoencoder
+- Adversarial Autoencoder
+- A plain Generative Adversarial Network

 ## Requirements

+- Python 3.6
 - TensorFlow 1.7 or greater (tested up to 1.8)
 - `h5py` for saving the extracted features